 Admission: Adults 530 yen, elementary & junior high school students 300 yen

 11. Stimulate your mind at Hokkaido University Museum

 Hokkaido University is home to another statue of Dr. Clark, and has Japan’s largest campus, full of greenery and historic buildings.
 The former Faculty of Science building houses a hidden gem in the form of the university museum.
-There you can see many valuable specimens from minerals and plants to insects and fossils free of charge.
-The building itself is made of elegant reinforced concrete and was constructed in 1929.
+You can see many valuable specimens, from minerals and plants to insects and fossils, free of charge.
+The building is made of elegant reinforced concrete and was constructed in 1929.

 Hokkaido University Museum北海道大学総合博物館

 - Address Kita 10-jo Nishi 8 chome, Kita-ku, Sapporo 060-0810